Code-Institute-Submissions/my-cv-final/README.md

 7. Media queries at major breakpoints, - 700px, 600px, 425px and 320px.
 In order to ensure that the website is user friendly on all screen sizes.
 I have also included a bigger hero image which is only loaded when the 2000px breakpoint is crossed.

+8. Download my CV: I have included the option to download a copy of my CV to the user's computer for further information.
+This can be achieved by clicking on the icon farthest to the right on the website's nav bar.

 ### Features Left out

 1. Interactive Snapshots on the Projects Section: I would like to have added a pop-up window when the user clicks on the projects in the project section.
 2. Contact Form: The contact form does not have an action address; it is not live yet as it requires the knowledge of other languages.

 ## Technologies Used
+___

 1. FontAwesome Icons
     - https://fontawesome.com/icons?d=gallery